Sk3pz/magik_spigot/README.md

 ## Races

-Each race comes with unique abilities and mechanics.
-For example:
+Each race comes with unique abilities and mechanics:
 - **Aquarian**: Become an aquatic creature with special swimming abilities.
 - **Avian**: Fly through the skies with enhanced agility, but don't get hit!
 - **Blazeborn**: Fight fire with fire, and embrace lava as your ally.